You may have been sabotaging your relationships. It happens to everyone and you can do some things to improve how you interact with others.

 — Mignon McLaughlin

-First, it’s beneficial to learn what kind of relationship attachment style you have; basically, it’s how you relate with others.
+First, it’s beneficial to learn what kind of attachment style you have in relationships; basically, it’s how you relate with others.
 Your attachment style forms throughout your childhood, but you can develop a more secure style.

 Your attachment style controls your behaviors in your relationships and even your parenting.

 Examples of attachment styles in relationships:

 - Anxious or preoccupied.
 People with an anxious attachment style tend to be needy of their partner.
 They’re overly concerned about what the other person is thinking.
 They neglect themselves and take the blame for any issues.

 - Dismissive or avoidant.
 These people are reserved and detached and they tend to steer clear of intimacy.
 They might appear cold and distant to their loved ones.